'Scream 6': Streaming Release Date and How to Watch From Anywhere

 The newest Scream entry debuted in theaters on March 10.
 Here's more about how to watch the horror flick from home, plus how a VPN can enhance the experience.

-Scream 6 will hit Paramount Plus overnight on Tuesday for those in the US and Canada.
-So you should be able to start Tuesday off with a sprinkle of horror if you choose.
+Scream 6 hit Paramount Plus overnight on Tuesday for those in the US and Canada.
+So you can start Tuesday off with a sprinkle of horror if you choose.

 If you're in Latin America, the UK or Australia, it doesn't appear that Scream 6 will be available to you just yet.
 The streaming service said Scream 6's "availability in additional international Paramount+ markets will be announced at a later date."
 Paramount Plus didn't immediately respond to a request for more information.

 The streaming service has an ad-supported plan and one with fewer ads.
-Not ready to subscribe?
-Scream 6 will also be available to purchase digitally on Tuesday in the US and Canada, according to the press release.
+If you aren't ready to subscribe, Scream 6 is also available to purchase digitally for $20.

 Stream Scream 6 and other Paramount Pictures films on Paramount Plus.
 The streamer offers an Essential plan that includes ads and runs $5 a month or $50 a year.
 It also has a Premium plan that runs $10 a month, or $100 a year, and has "no ads except live TV and a few shows," according to the service.
 A weeklong free trial is available.